Canadian Militia: British-rule and post-Confederation

-In 1840, the sedentary militias of the Canadas was made up of 426 battalions, with 235,000 men registered on militia rolls.
+In 1840, the sedentary militias of the Canadas were made up of 426 battalions, with 235,000 men registered on militia rolls.
 Sedentary militia were also present in Maritime colonies, with 40,997 reported in Nova Scotia's militia, while the New Brunswick militia reported 27,532 members in 1845.
 Prince Edward Island fielded a militia of approximately 8,000 men in 1845.
 During the Trent Affair in 1861, Nova Scotia revived compulsory militia service, enrolling 59,379 men in the Nova Scotia militia, of which 45,600 were armed.
+The Militia Act of 1868 extended the sedentary militia system of the former Province of Canada to the newly formed Canadian dominion.
+In 1869, the Minister of Militia and Defence, George-Étienne Cartier, reported that 618,896 men were enrolled with the sedentary militia or "Reserve Militia".

-Sedentary militias were later designated as the Reserve Militia, after the Active Militia were created in 1855.
-The Militia Act of 1868 extended the Reserve Militia system of the former Province of Canada to the newly formed Canadian dominion.
-In 1869, the Minister of Militia and Defence, George-Étienne Cartier, reported that 618,896 men were enrolled with the Reserve Militia.
-Enrolment for the sedentary Reserve Militia last occurred in 1873, although its theoretical practice was not abolished until 1950.
+The sedentary militia system fell into disuse during the 1870s and 1880s, as annual musters became increasingly sporadic.
+By 1883, the formal requirement to hold an annual muster was stricken from legislation, and in 1904, the provision that formally made every male inhabitant of military age a member of the sedentary Reserve Militia was removed.
+Although the Reserve Militia was an unorganized service and virtually non-existent by the early-20th century, an officers' roll for the sedentary service was maintained as late as 1921.